Skip to main content

 Program Resources

 Offers of financial support from the Department, College, and University are in the form of research assistantships (RAs), teaching assistantships (TAs), project assistantships (PAs), and partial or full fellowships.
 Prospective PhD students that receive such offers will have a minimum five-year guarantee of support.
-The funding for RAs comes from faculty research grants.
-Each professor decides on his or her own RA offers.
-International applicants must secure an RA, TA, PA, fellowship, or independent funding before admission is final.
+The funding for research assistantships comes from faculty research grants.
+Each professor decides on his or her own research assistantship offers.
+International applicants must secure a research assistantship, teaching assistantship, project assistantship, fellowship, or independent funding before admission is final.
 Funded students are expected to maintain full-time enrollment.
-See the program website for additional information.
+See the program website for additional information on current research activities.

 Additional Resources